 With few exceptions, mastitis occurs when microbes enter the teat via the teat canal.
 Almost any microbe can opportunistically invade the teat canal and cause mastitis.
 However, most infections are caused by various species of streptococci (or similar gram-positive cocci), staphylococci, and gram-negative rods, especially lactose-fermenting organisms of enteric origin, commonly termed coliforms.
 From an epidemiologic standpoint, the primary reservoirs of infection for most pathogens may be regarded as contagious or environmental, although this separation can be ambiguous for some pathogens.

-Except for Mycoplasma spp, which may spread from cow to cow through aerosol transmission and invade the udder subsequent to bacteremia, contagious pathogens are spread during milking by milkers’ hands or the liners of the milking unit.
-Species that use this mode of transmission include Staphylococcus aureus, Streptococcus agalactiae, and Corynebacterium bovis.
-Most other species are opportunistic invaders from the cow’s environment, although some other streptococci and staphylococci may also have a contagious component.
+Except for Mycoplasma spp, which may spread from cow to cow through aerosol transmission and invade the udder subsequent to bacteremia, contagious spread of pathogens occurs during milking, through such pathways as milkers’ hands or the liners of the milking unit.
+Species that primarily use this mode of transmission include Staphylococcus aureus, Streptococcus agalactiae, and Corynebacterium bovis.
+Most other species are opportunistic invaders from the cow’s environment, although other streptococci and staphylococci may also have a contagious component.

 The bedding used to house cattle is the primary source of environmental pathogens, but contaminated teat dips, intramammary infusions, water used for udder preparation before milking, water ponds or mud holes, skin lesions, teat trauma, and flies have all been incriminated as sources of infection.